2020 Travel Guide to Leadville & Twin LakesNovember 1, 2020

 - Know: Look Before You Leave for the Latest Info

-Businesses are following the latest public health guidance in reopening.
+Businesses are following the latest public health guidance.
 See the current guidance to help you plan your trip:

-- Colorado is now in the Safer at Home in the Vast, Great Outdoors Phase, which allows Coloradans and others to recreate in our state’s great outdoors while maintaining a sustainable level of physical distancing.
+- Colorado is in the Safer at Home in the Vast, Great Outdoors Phase, which allows Coloradans and others to recreate in our state’s great outdoors while maintaining a sustainable level of physical distancing.
+Masks are required in all public, indoor spaces in Colorado.
+Learn more: Colorado COVID-19 website.